locple/LCDI2C_Multilingual/README.md

 Unicode strings might need to be normalized in NFC beforehand for better compatibility.

-This library is continued from LiquidCrystal_I2C_UTF8 library.
+This library is continued from LiquidCrystal_I2C_UTF8 library, with adding more languages and support for more concurrent I2C LCDs.

 ## Hardware Required
 *Similar to LiquidCrystal_I2C*